 Revitalizing Your Community and Solving It’s Problems Yourself

 But that’s only half of it.
 Each business involved with Community 3.0 will sponsor “solution” projects designed to help their community pick up the slack.
 These can range from organizing a clean-up effort, to fixing a playground, to even spearheading a high school mentoring or apprentice program.
 And by being a Member you can get involved with whatever “solution” fits your strengths and fits your desires.
 In this time when there seems to be more problems than solutions, maybe we can even the score.
 Whether it be finding a way to enable your small business to compete with big box national chains, or make sure that your child’s education is as good as your was, or even keeping the neighborhood park from getting overrun by weeds … maybe there’s a solution.
 And maybe, just maybe, Community 3.0 and your involvement is that solution.
 But central to any solution – with or without Community 3.0, is you, your neighbors and your friends.
 They don’t lie in Washington D.C., or in your state capitol, or especially on Wall Street.
 The power lies with you.
 Our goal is to connect and empower those who often feel left out and not acknowledged in traditional hierarchies and norms.

-To get a full understanding of the philosophy and strategy behind Community 3.0, please read through the “Permission” series.
-The four pieces below outline: the illusion of the superiority of hierarchy; the need for a community norm of permission; how our new civic structure may be found in nature; and how we can implement it by improving our individual, collective and environmental health and well-being.
+To get a full understanding of the philosophy and strategy behind Community 3.0, please read through the “Situational Leadership” series.
+The six pieces below outline: the illusion of the superiority of hierarchy; the need for a community norm of permission; how our new civic structure may be found in nature; how to create a new breed of situational leadership based on the power of peers and how we can implement it by improving our individual, collective and environmental health and well-being.